 Tap ‘Calculate’ to see the current exchange rate!

-Just remember, we'll use the exchange rate at the time the transaction settles (usually a few days after you make it), rather than the one you see at the time you actually make the transaction.
-Read this short guide to learn about how transactions work.
+Just remember, we'll use the exchange rate at the time the transaction settles (usually a few days after you make it), rather than the one you see at the time you make the transaction.
+Read this short guide to learn about how transactions work to find out more.